Article

 Step 2: How to find relevant case law and other primary sources of law

 Now that you have gathered the facts and know your legal issue, the next step is knowing what to look for.
-After all, you will need law to support your legal argument, whether you are providing guidance to a client or writing an internal memo, brief, or some other legal document.
+After all, you will need the law to support your legal argument, whether providing guidance to a client or writing an internal memo, brief, or some other legal document.

 But what type of law do you need?
 The answer: primary sources of law.
 Some of the more important types of primary law include:

-• Statutes, including legislation passed by both the U.S. Congress and state lawmakers
+- Statutes, including legislation passed by both the U.S. Congress and state lawmakers

-• Regulations, including those issued by either federal or state agencies
+- Regulations, including those issued by either federal or state agencies

-• Constitutions, both federal and state
+- Constitutions, both federal and state

 Searching for primary sources of law

 Why?
-Because secondary sources provide you with a thorough overview of legal topics, meaning you don't have to start your research from scratch.
+Because secondary sources provide a thorough overview of legal topics, meaning you don't have to start your research from scratch.
 After secondary sources, you can move on to primary sources of law.

 For example, while no two legal research projects are the same, the order in which you will want to search different types of sources may look something like this:

-And once you find a helpful case, you can use it to find others.
+Once you find a helpful case, you can use it to find others.
 For example, in Westlaw, most cases contain headnotes that summarize each of the case's important legal issues.
 These headnotes are also assigned a Key Number based on the topic associated with that legal issue.
 So, once you find a good case, you can use the headnotes and Key Numbers within it to quickly find more relevant case law.

-Keep in mind, though, legal research isn't always a linear process.
-You may start out going from source to source as outlined above, and then find yourself needing to go back to secondary sources once you have a better grasp of the legal issue.
-In other instances, you may even find the answer you are looking for in a source not listed above, like a sample brief that was filed with the court by another attorney.
+Keep in mind, though, that legal research isn't always a linear process.
+You may start out going from source to source as outlined above and then find yourself needing to go back to secondary sources once you have a better grasp of the legal issue.
+In other instances, you may even find the answer you are looking for in a source not listed above, like a sample brief filed with the court by another attorney.
 Ultimately, you need to go where the information takes you.

-Step 3: Make sure you are using “good” law
+Step 3: Make sure you are using ‘good’ law

 The simplest way to find out if something is still good law is to use a legal tool known as a citator, which will show you subsequent cases that have cited your source as well as any negative history, including if it has been overruled, reversed, questioned, or merely differentiated.